code1O/FlowPy/README.md

                      IS A VIRUS??

-NO, isn´t a virus, is library that simplifies some functions & makes it easier to programm with that
+NO, isn´t a virus, it´s a library that simplifies some functions & makes it easier to programm with that